Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Class-Mappings.md

 - Add new fields
 - Split one page type into multiple content types
 - Convert custom tables or module classes to content types
+- Migrate custom fields added to system tables, such as - _Contact management > Contact management - Contact_.

 ## Create Custom Class Mappings